Workload identity is the Google recommended IAM authentication on GKE

 # gcloud auth list # expect to see the bound GSA, not $PROJECT_ID.svc.id.goog

-• If gcloud auth list returns $PROJECT_ID.svc.id.goog, check the the kubectl annotate command step.
+returns $PROJECT_ID.svc.id.goog, check the the kubectl annotate command step. - If

 curl -v -H "Metadata-Flavor: Google" http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token{"access_token":"ya29.d.__REDACTED__BQZL8gA","expires_in":3599,"token_type":"Bearer"}